breatheco-de/content/src/content/lesson/python-syntax.md

 ---
 title: "Understanding Python Syntax"
 subtitle: "Unleash your power by learning with this lesson, using one of the Kings of Back-End Development.
-Now you will be capable of bringing AI, Big Data, Machine Learning, APIs and integrate third party applications into your own.Enjoy this Pyhton Syntax lesson"
+Now you will be capable of bringing AI, Big Data, Machine Learning, APIs and integrate third party applications into your own.Enjoy this Python Syntax lesson"

 cover: "http://breatheco.de/wp-content/uploads/2018/01/python-background.jpg"